Rock Glen Conservation Area: Falls, Fossils & Family Fun (2022)

 What is there to do in Rock Glen Conservation Area?

 The highlight of your trip will definitely be viewing Rock Glen Falls, and if you’re adventurous, swimming in its pool!
 But the fun doesn’t stop there.
-Hiking, fishing, picnicking, and digging for fossils are among many ways visitors enjoy their day at Rock Glen.
+Hiking, fishing, picnicking, digging for fossils, barbequing and spending time at the playground are among many ways visitors enjoy their day at Rock Glen.

 The Conservation Area also houses the Arkona Lions Museum and Information Centre, where you can learn more about the fossils, minerals and First Nations artifacts found on the land.